Back to Blog

 Safety protocols.
 I explain our monitoring process, when to contact us, and what to do if you experience any side effects.
 Your safety is always the top priority.

 Cost and logistics.
 We discuss pricing, payment options, and whether your FSA or HSA may cover the cost.
-Transparency about pricing is something we take seriously at Tovani Health.
+Transparency about pricing is something we take seriously at Tovani Health: we have a full cost breakdown you can review before your consultation.

 Step 5: Your Questions